-Your will need to instruct your solicitor to serve a Section 42 Notice upon Watford Community Housing, for the attention of the Home Ownership Team.
+Your will need to instruct your solicitor to serve a Section 42 Notice upon Watford Community Housing, for the attention of the Commercial and Sales team.

 Unfortunately we are unable to provide you with details of how much the lease extension will cost until the valuation has been completed and the offer served.